-(1) The information provided in this table is based on company records, information supplied to us by our directors, executive officers and principal stockholders and information contained in Schedules 13D and 13G and Forms 4 filed with the SEC.

-- (2) This information is derived in part from the Schedule 13D/A filed with the SEC on December 16, 2022.
-Cerberus Capital Management, L.P. and Pine have sole voting and dispositive power for 27,509,203 shares of Series B Preferred Stock, convertible at any time at the option of the holder into shares of Common Stock (shown on an as-converted basis including accrued dividends through March 31, 2024).
+- (1) The information provided in this table is based on company records, information supplied to us by our directors, executive officers and principal stockholders and information contained in Schedules 13D and 13G and Forms 4 filed with the SEC. - (2) This information is derived in part from the Schedule 13D/A filed with the SEC on December 16, 2022.
+Cerberus Capital Management, L.P. and Pine have sole voting and dispositive power for 27,509,203 shares of Series B Preferred Stock, convertible at any time at the option of the holder into shares of Common Stock (shown on an as-converted basis including accrued dividends through April 22, 2024).
 Also reported are 109,654 shares of outstanding Common Stock and 3,853 shares of Common Stock subject to vested, deferred stock units that are scheduled to be settled on the earlier of the holder's separation from service or a change in control of the company.
 These deferred stock units are held by Dr. Banerjee, who has assigned his rights and interests to Cerberus Capital Management, L.P.
-The address for Cerberus Capital Management, L.P. is 875 Third Avenue, 11th Floor, New York, NY 10022. - (3) This information is derived in part from the Schedule 13D filed with the SEC on March 19, 2021 and the Form 4 filed with the SEC on June 16, 2023.
-Charter Communications, Inc., CCH II, LLC, Charter Communications Holdings, LLC, Spectrum Management Holding Company, and Charter Communications Holding Company, LLC ("Charter") have shared voting and dispositive power for 27,509,203 shares of Series B Preferred Stock, convertible at any time at the option of the holder into shares of Common Stock (shown on an as-converted basis including accrued dividends through March 31, 2024).
-Also reported are 17,211 shares of Common Stock subject to vested, deferred stock units that are scheduled to be settled on the earlier of the holder's separation from service or a change in control of the company.
-These deferred stock units are held by Mr. Kline and Mr. Liduena, who have assigned their rights and interests to Charter.
+The address for Cerberus Capital Management, L.P. is 875 Third Avenue, 11th Floor, New York, NY 10022. - (3) This information is derived in part from the Schedule 13D filed with the SEC on March 19, 2021 and the Form 4 filed with the SEC on April 5, 2024.
+Charter Communications, Inc., CCH II, LLC, Charter Communications Holdings, LLC, Spectrum Management Holding Company, and Charter Communications Holding Company, LLC ("Charter") have shared voting and dispositive power for 27,509,203 shares of Series B Preferred Stock, convertible at any time at the option of the holder into shares of Common Stock (shown on an as-converted basis including accrued dividends through April 22, 2024).
+Also reported are 17,211 shares of Common Stock subject to vested, deferred stock units that are scheduled to be settled on the earlier of the holder's separation from service or a change in control of the company and 11,100 shares of Common Stock subject to RSUs that are scheduled to vest within 60 days of April 22, 2024.
+These deferred stock units and RSUs are held by Mr. Kline, Mr. Liduena and Mr. Murphy, who have assigned their rights and interests to Charter.
 Mr. Liduena left the Board on April 1, 2024.
 The address for Charter Communications, Inc., CCH II, LLC, Charter Communications Holdings, LLC, Spectrum Management Holding Company, and Charter is 400 Washington Blvd., Stamford, CT 06902. - (4) This information is derived in part from the Schedule 13D filed with the SEC on May 23, 2023.
-Liberty Broadband Corporation has sole voting and dispositive power for 27,509,203 shares of Series B Preferred Stock, convertible at any time at the option of the holder into shares of Common Stock (shown on an as-converted basis including accrued dividends through March 31, 2024).
+Liberty Broadband Corporation has sole voting and dispositive power for 27,509,203 shares of Series B Preferred Stock, convertible at any time at the option of the holder into shares of Common Stock (shown on an as-converted basis including accrued dividends through April 22, 2024).
 The address for Liberty Broadband Corporation is 12300 Liberty Boulevard, Englewood, Colorado 80112.